helm-unittest/helm-unittest/DOCUMENT.md

 - **not**: *bool, optional*.
 Set to `true` to assert contrarily, default to `false`.
 The second assertion in the example above asserts that the service name is **NOT** *your-service*.

 - **template**: *string, optional*.
-The template file which render the manifest to be asserted, default to the first template file defined in `templates` of suite file.
-For example the first assertion above with no `template` specified asserts `deployment.yaml` by default.
-If no template file specified in neither suite and assertion, the assertion returns an error and fail the test.
+The template file which render the manifest to be asserted, default to the list of template file defined in `templates` of suite file, unless the template is in the testjob (see TestJob).
+For example the first assertion above with no `template` specified asserts for both `deployment.yaml` and `service.yaml` by default.
+If no template file specified in neither suite, testjob and assertion, the assertion returns an error and fail the test.

 - **documentIndex**: *int, optional*.
-The index of rendered documents (devided by `---`) to be asserted, default to 0.
+The index of rendered documents (devided by `---`) to be asserted, default to -1, which will assert all documents.
 Generally you can ignored this field if the template file render only one document.

 ### Assertion Types